Sacred Topography and The Sleeping Lady of Doi Nang Non

 The Narrative: A Gist of Forbidden Love

 For those unfamiliar with the legend, it is a quintessential tragedy of cosmic sacrifice.
 The Princess, pregnant and desperate, fled toward the rugged northern mountains to escape her father’s certain wrath.
-While they hid in the dense foliage, the stable boy left their shelter to forage for food.
+While they hid in the dense foliage, the woodsman left their shelter to forage for food.
 He was intercepted and executed by the King’s pursuers.

 Stricken with grief and realising her lover would never return, the Princess took a silver hairpin – a final vestige of her royal status – and drove it into her heart.
 As she fell, her body began to expand, her silhouette merging with the horizon to create the mountain range we witness today.